 Introduces children to the inspirational world of Christian Icons, often referred to as 'windows to heaven' by believers who use them.
 The children look at key figures such as: Jesus, Mary, St Paul, and others as well as Biblical stories and events depicted in icons.
 They learn about how icons are used by Russian and Greek Orthodox Christians and others to help them pray and worship.

-They have a go at creating their own lcon-style images using paper and collage techniques.
+Pupils also have a go at creating their own Icon-style images using paper and collage techniques.

-These may also be delivered at your school, subject to staff availability.
+These workshop add-ons may also be delivered at your school, subject to staff availability.
 On top of your guided visit or self-guided visit, you may wish to schedule in a workshop.
-Please see separate price list for these.
+Please see separate price list for costs.